A Collection of Resources Related to Writing A Book

-If you think your skills aren’t good enough, let others decided how good your writing is.
+If you think your skills aren’t good enough, let others decide how good your writing is.
 That doesn’t mean you have to spend a year writing a book to find out if you have talent, but you can write a sample and get some feedback.

 In this post, you’ll find some important tips and resources that can help you write your book.
 I’ve listed the resources further down the page, but first I have a few tips I’d like to share with you, that have helped me in my writing:

 Define the Type of Book

 Your first step is to define the type of book you want to write.
 Will it be fiction or nonfiction?

-Nonfiction includes categories, such as a Biography, Reference Books, Self-help books, etc. In the fiction category, your book could be classified as Action and Adventure, Classic, Comicical, Crime, Mystery, Fantasy, etc.
+Nonfiction includes categories, such as a Biography, Reference Books, Self-help books, etc. In the fiction category, your book could be classified as Action and Adventure, Classic, Comical, Crime, Mystery, Fantasy, etc.

 Once you have decided on the type of book you want to write, look at some best sellers in your category.
 Pay attention to sections in the books, such as the introduction, opening, and how the book is formatted and the closing.